The New Dental Specialty of Orofacial Pain

 Advanced Education Programs in Orofacial Pain

 This is comparable to the number of oral and maxillofacial surgeons and endodontists in practice.
 Support for this new specialty in orofacial pain will increase the number of specialists and also highlight the importance of training other dentists to care for those patients with less complex orofacial pain disorders.
-It also suggests that we need to expand clinical fellowship within orofacial pain practice settings to train dentists in diagnosis and management of orofacial pain patients.
+It also suggests that we need to expand clinical fellowship within orofacial pain practice settings to train dentists in the diagnosis and management of orofacial pain patients.

 When did Orofacial Pain Officially Become a Specialty?